magegang/m2-humanstxt/README.md

-# Add a humans.txt to your Magento
+# Add a humans.txt to your Magento 2 application

-This module enables you to add a humans.txt to your Magento application.
+This module enables you to add a humans.txt to your favorite ecommerce plateform.

 ## Setup

+### # Install the module package with Composer

+`composer require magegang/module-humans`

+### Launch standard Magento commands

 ```
-# Install the module package with Composer

-composer require magegang/module-humans

-# Launch standard Magento commands

 bin/magento mo:en Magegang_Humans
 bin/magento se:up
 bin/magento ca:cl